National Archives of Norway in Kristiansand

-The Regional State Archives in Kristiansand (Statsarkivet i Kristiansand) is a regional state archives situated in Kristiansand, Norway.
-Part of the National Archival Services of Norway, it is responsible for archiving documents from state institutions in the counties of Aust-Agder and Vest-Agder.
+The National Archives of Norway in Kristiansand (Nasjonalarkivet i Kristiansand) is a regional state archive situated in Kristiansand, Norway.
+Part of the National Archives of Norway, it is responsible for archiving documents from state institutions in the counties of Aust-Agder and Vest-Agder.
 The collection includes ten shelf-kilometers of material from the 16th century to the 1990s.
 The archives have been at their current site since 1997, premises which are shared with the Intermunicipal Archives of Vest-Agder.
 The archives were established in 1934, taking over documents covering Agder from the Regional State Archives in Oslo.
+On January 1 2026, the name was changed from the Regional State Archives in Kristiansand to the National Archives of Norway in Kristiansand.